-The trust plans to continually improve the educational experience of special needs students both within in its own trust but also on a wider scale throughout Essex.
-After recent growth and expansion, the immediate plans are to consolidate this rapid period of growth and ensure that teaching and learning and business practices are of a high quality across the trust with a focus on the new 6th form centre.

-The trust has recently had approval to open a free school, which will specialise in the provision of education for autistic pupils.
+The trust plans to continually improve the educational experience of special needs students both within in its own trust but also on a wider scale throughout Essex county.
+After recent growth and expansion, the immediate plans are to consolidate this rapid period of growth and ensure that teaching and learning and business practices are of a high quality across the trust with a focus on the continued expansion of the new 6th form centre and the opening of a new free school which will specialise in the provision of education for autistic pupils.

-The trust has also been approved to be an academy sponsor, and will be open to other specialist schools in the trust in the future.
+The trust has also been approved to be an academy sponsor, and will be seeking to bring other specialist schools into the trust in the future.